Welcome To Belize: Your All-In-One Offshore Destination

 Banking, residency, structures, and taxes are all great reasons to be looking closely at Belize… and here’s one more…

 This country is one of the world’s safe havens… an ideal place to escape the troubles of the world.
-No terrorist cell is paying any attention to anything going on in Belize, for instance.
+No terrorist cell is paying attention to Belize, for instance.

 Meantime, this country boasts an abundance of fertile land and fresh water, meaning loads of opportunity for growing your own food and embracing an off-grid lifestyle to whatever extent you’re up for.
 Build a house with solar panels and you could easily live completely off-grid in this country.